 What is the over / under in college football?

-Point totals in CFB are generally much higher than the NFL because of the increased pace of play and lack of talent and coordination on the defensive side of the ball.
+Point totals in CFB are generally much higher than the NFL because of the increased pace of play and lack of even talent and coordination on the defensive side of the ball.

 How many Division 1 football teams are there?